 Open year-round, the WCU Fine Art Museum at Bardo Arts Center features four galleries, a growing permanent collection, and exhibitions highlighting regional, national, and international artists.
 The museum facilitates scholarly research and provides life-long learning opportunities for individuals of all ages by collecting, interpreting, and showcasing cross-cultural innovation in contemporary art.

 Due to COVID-19, in-person Museum visits will be limited to WCU students, faculty, and staff by reservation only.
-Virtual experiences will be made available throughout the fall semester, including exhibition tours, gallery videos, artist talks, and more.
+Online exhibitions, virtual guided tours, streaming events, and more are available for our main gallery exhibition.

 With nearly 10,000 feet of gallery space, the WCU Fine Art Museum features a growing permanent collection and an exciting exhibition schedule of contemporary art.
 Explore on your own or join a docent-led tour for an interactive art adventure.